 In Puerto Vallarta, head to Los Arcos National Marine where you will find a coral reef, caves, and deep tunnels.
-You can see various creatures beneath the water’s surface here, including the giant pacific manta ray, turtles, and octopuses.
+You can see various creatures beneath the water’s surface here, including the giant Pacific manta rays, turtles, and octopuses.

-Cancun arguably has more scenic spots for snorkeling.
-The Great Mayan Reef off the city’s shore is not only one of the best places to go snorkeling in Mexico but one of the best places in the entire world!
+Cancun arguably has more scenic spots for snorkelling.
+The Great Mayan Reef off the city’s shore is not only one of the best places to go snorkelling in Mexico but one of the best places in the entire world!

-Add Xel-Ha, Isla Contoy, Cozumel, Punta Nizuc, Akumal, and Manchones Reef to your radar if you want to go snorkeling in and around Cancun.
-You will also find many local tour companies that offer excursions to these destinations.
+Add Xel-Ha, Isla Contoy, Cozumel, Punta Nizuc, Akumal, and Manchones Reef should also be added to your Cancun radar if you like snorkelling.
+Many tour companies offer excursions to these destinations.

-The whale watching season runs between December and late March.
-This is one of the best things to do in Puerto Vallarta during the peak travel season.
+Whale-watching season in Puerto Vallarta runs between December and late March.
+This is one of the best things to do in Puerto Vallarta.

 Cancun: Better Resorts and All-Inclusive Options